uc-cdis/dcf-dataservice/README.md

 # dcf-dataservice
- Copy data buckets from GDC to AWS and Google buckets.
-The jobs need to be run inside a setup kubeneste cluster.
+ Jobs to replicate data from GDC data center to AWS and Google buckets.
+The jobs need to be run inside a kubeneste cluster.

  GDC has two different data storages: Data center and AWS backup bucket which are synchronized continuously with each other.
 Every one or two months, GDC releases new/updated/deleted data in manifest files, the goal is to deploy two separated jobs which copy the data to AWS, GOOGLE cloud respectively.

 ## GDC AWS bucket to DCF AWS buckets
  Simply using AWS API to sync in-AWS buckets.
-To boost up the performance, we deploy multiple-thread aws s3 copying.
+To boost up the performance, we deploy multiple-thread aws s3 cli.

 ## GDC data center to DCF GOOGLE buckets
  Deploy a data-flow job that copies data from GDC to GCP buckets.
 The `copy` transform of the data-flow pipeline streams objects from GDC data center to GOOGLE buckets.